Opubor/Backend-Hospital-Management-Software-Source-Code/README.md

 i.
 Change OR confirm the mongoDB connection
 (example ==> return await mongoose.connect('mongodb://localhost:27017/hospital'))

+C. Create a .env file in the backend folder
+i.
+Inside the .env file create a JWT_SECRET
+(example ==> JWT_SECRET = yubrw8we46684678346463hebhfch8irhwgdyw3y)

 ...To create first Admin
 On terminal:
 i. cd server